bmhayward/Transcode/README.md

 ```
 Select the location for the Transcode folder
 ```
-One installer and the Terminal will launch:
+After selecting the Transcode folder location, the Terminal will launch:
 ```
 1. Complete the installation of the Xcode command-line tools
 2. Select the open Terminal window once Xcode has been installed